-My research and collaborations have been published in ISLS, LAK, ICQE, and other venues.
+My research and collaborations have been published in premier journals and conference proceedings such as Child Development, ISLS, LAK, AIED, and other venues.
 For more context, please visit my GitHub or download my CV.

-Interests: AI in Education, Precision Scaffolding, Personalization, Human-Computer Interaction, User Modeling, Human-AI Partnership, Goal Dynamics, Learning Design
+Interests: Human-AI Partnership, Precision Scaffolding, Personalization, Human-Computer Interaction, User Modeling, AI in Education, Goal Dynamics, Learning Design

 Selected Projects